stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 Transaction 4 and Transaction 5 are presigned, unsubmitted transactions that are published.
 Upon the end of the crowdfunding, one of the two transactions is submitted to the network.
 Both transactions have a minimum time of the end of the crowdfunding period to prevent them from being submitted earlier than agreed upon by the sponsoring parties.

 If the crowdfunding was a success and the expected value was raised, Transaction 4 is submitted to the network.
-In order to define a success, that means are no more tokens to be sold.
+In order to define a success, that means there are no more tokens to be sold.
 At this point, the funds accumulated can be transferred to the goal account.

 If the crowdfunding was a failure (because the minimum amount of value was not raised), Transaction 5 is submitted to the network.
-Transaction 5 prevents all remaining tokens from being sold by canceling the offer, and enables donors create offers to sell back tokens to the holding account.
+Transaction 5 prevents all remaining tokens from being sold by canceling the offer, and enables donors to sell back tokens to the holding account.

 #### Bonus: Crowdfunding Contributors
 The following steps are carried out in order to become a contributor to the crowdfunding:
 1. [Create a trustline](../concepts/list-of-operations.md#change-trust) to the holding account for participation tokens
 	- The trustline creates trust between the contributor and the holding accounts, enabling transactions involving participation tokens to be valid
-2. [Create an offer](../concepts/list-of-operations.md#manage-offer) to buy participation tokens to buy participation tokens
+2. [Create an offer](../concepts/list-of-operations.md#manage-offer) to buy participation tokens
 	- The contributor account will receive participation tokens and the holding account will receive the value
 3. If the crowdfunding:
 	- succeeds - do nothing